maxsitt/insect-detect-docs/docs/hardware/index.md

 # Hardware

-In this first main section, detailed instructions are given on how to build your own weatherproof and solar-powered camera trap with automated real-time insect detection and tracking.
+In this first main section, you will find detailed instructions on how to build your own weatherproof and solar-powered camera trap with automated real-time insect detection and tracking.
 In the [components](components.md){target=_blank}
 section, all required parts are listed, including example product links.
 You